Have you noticed that there’s a nation-wide backlash on China now? A lot of Indians wanted to ban Chinese products, especially mobile phones and apps.

 The backlash on China – Why Indians want to boycott Chinese Mobile Brands

 Well, here comes the two lines in light – Made in India, and Made for India.
 There’s no denying that these Chinese mobile brands, which were relatively new to the Indian market have eventually occupied a mammoth market share.
 Indian mobile brands could not survive longer and they are nowhere near in the race now.
-All these Chinese mobile brands indeed brought a lot of innovation even though it started as copying many features from other leading brands.
+All these Chinese mobile brands indeed brought a lot of innovation even though it started by copying many features from other leading brands.

 Alright.
 Let us talk about facts.